AKAMEDIASYSTEM/bbb-garden/README.md

 Outputs:
 (possible) RGB LED strip for temperature history?
-(possilbe) OLED or LCD screen with tank level graphic, revervoir temperature, and days-till-nutrient-refresh?
+OLED or LCD screen with tank level graphic, revervoir temperature, and days-till-nutrient-refresh?